kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 3. **Gateway bypass**: Workloads with direct internet access bypass all egress policy.
 NetworkPolicy enforcement may be used to mitigate this.

+4. **Outbound abuse**: An actor who can create Routes or Backends may use the egress gateway to launch attacks (e.g., denial-of-service, port scanning) against external targets, with traffic appearing to originate from the cluster's egress IP.
+Mitigation: restrict Route and Backend creation via RBAC, enforce allowlisted destinations, and apply rate-limiting policies.

 ## Open Questions

 > These are explicitly marked as open for community feedback during